bsv-blockchain/ts-sdk/docs/tutorials/first-transaction.md

 ## Precondition

-Install a BRC-100 compliant wallet such as the [MetaNet Desktop Wallet](https://metanet.bsvb.tech/).
+Install a BRC-100 compliant wallet such as the [Metanet Desktop Wallet](https://Metanet.bsvb.tech/).
 When you install it, you'll receive a small amount of funds to play with.

 ## Step 1: Setting Up Your Environment